AkarshanGupta/Emotion-Detection/README.md

 # How to run
 * To run this project use kaggle API function to import the dataset
-* Now run the RESNET50 model part and it will stop at 11 epoch automatically because after that model will not learn and the fucntions will be called which stops it.
+* Now run the RESNET50 model part.
 * Now run the Gradio part code it will generate the localhost link.

-# Website